UNSEEN PIC! No More COLD VIBES Between Aishwarya Rai & Shweta Bachchan; Caught HUGGING While Dancing

 Big B shared this picture of Aishwarya & Shweta on his blog and captioned it as saying, "Hand in hand ‘bahurani' and ‘bua' .. coming in on those steep steps.." [sic]

-Aishwarya Shakes Leg With Deepika
+Aishwarya Shakes A Leg With Deepika

 Aishwarya Rai Bachchan had a gala time at Deepika-Ranveer's reception and these pictures are proof.